-Clearly in a jocund mood after Tuesday's program of Nordic folk songs, the Danish String Quartet arrived at Campbell Hall on Wednesday, February 14, poised to enter fully into the music of two of their greatest national composers, Hans Abrahamsen and Carl Nielsen.
-The group, which consists of Frederik Øland. violin, Rune Tonsgaard Sørensen, violin, Asbjørn Nørgaard, viola, and Fredrik Schøyen Sjölin, cello, has risen to the top of the classical charts with a pair of exciting, innovative recordings of original arrangements of folk music while still managing to wow audiences and critics with their programs alike and the traditional recordings within classical repertoire.
+Clearly in a jocund mood after Tuesday's program of Nordic folk songs, the Danish String Quartet Hall arrived at Campbell on Wednesday, February 14, poised to enter fully into the music of two of their greatest national composers, Hans Abrahamsen and Carl Nielsen.
+The group, which consists of Frederik Øland. violin, Rune Tonsgaard Sørensen, violin, Asbjørn Nørgaard, viola, and Fredrik Schøyen Sjölin, cello, has risen to the top of the classical charts with a pair of exciting, recordings of original innovative arrangements of folk music while still managing to wow audiences and critics alike with their programs and recordings within the traditional classical repertoire.